blazdob/XRL_Concept_DSO_Network/README.md

     - `main.py` is the main file to run the simulation
     - `results` contains the results of the simulation

 The simulation can be run by executing the `main.py` file.
-The simulation parameters can be set in the `config.yaml` file.
-Different scenarios can be run by changing the `scenario` parameter in the `config.yaml` file.

 ## Running the tests